-The main reasons dogs are prescribed antibiotics is for the treatment of infections, like bacterial infections, respiratory infections, gastrointestinal infections, and tissue and skin infections.
+The main reasons dogs are prescribed antibiotics is to treat infections like bacterial infections, respiratory infections, gastrointestinal infections, and tissue and skin infections.
 Antibiotics for dogs work by either attacking the microorganism causing the infection, or by inhibiting the growth of the microorganism.

 The Most Common Antibiotics for Dogs

 Some of the more common antibiotic medications that are prescribed to dogs are:

 - Amoxicillin -- This antibiotic is mainly used to treat skin and tissue infections, as well as being prescribed to tackle respiratory and gastrointestinal infections.

 - Cephalexin -- This is mainly used to treat bacterial infections, along the lines of those that could develop in a cut or broken bone, as well as sometimes being used for treatment of bladder-related infections.
 Even though it's a safe drug, always check Cephalexin dosage for dogs and consult a vet before administration.

 - Clavamox -- This antibiotic can be used as a stronger version of amoxicillin.
 Clavamox for dogs is often used to treat E. coli infections, such as urinary tract infection.

 Clindamycin -- An antibiotic often prescribed by veterinarians.
 Medications such as Clintabs is often used to quickly control bacterial and soft tissue infections.